TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 ﻿# Accept Bitcoin on Your Ghost Blog Today

-Introducing BTCPay Server for Ghost – a simple way to accept payments from your customers via Bitcoin directly on your [Ghost blog](https://ghost.org/) with zero fees.
+Introducing BTCPay Server for Ghost – a simple way to accept payments from your customers via Bitcoin directly on your [Ghost blog](https://ghost.org/).
 Monetizing your content just got easier.
 With this integration, you have full control over your earnings—no middlemen, no extra charges.